 Ashtabula Metropolitan Housing Authority

-Ashtabula Metropolitan Housing Authority is a Public Housing Agency in Ashtabula, Ohio that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of March 30th, 2020, Ashtabula Metropolitan Housing Authority has 1 waiting lists that are open now or opening soon.
+Ashtabula Metropolitan Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of October 19th, 2021, Ashtabula Metropolitan Housing Authority has 1 waiting lists that are open now or opening soon.

 Ashtabula Metropolitan Housing Authority serves Ashtabula.